aws/amazon-chime-sdk-android/README.md

 }
 ```

-For lower API versions, builders can achieve the same by tracking the selected device by implementing the following logic.
+For lower API levels, builders can achieve the same by tracking the selected device with the following logic:

 ```kotlin
 var activeAudioDevice: MediaDevice? = null